PaulLin1/text-to-minecraft/week6/README.md

 Now that we able to build from a JSON file, lets make the LLM output JSON.
 Again with structured output, this is super easy.

 First go into the file where your bot is.
+As of now, we are using a string parser.
+However, since we are using JSON we need something else to parse our files.
+We can ues LangChain's JSON output Parser instead.
+The schema will be a python class that looks like this.